andymlau/ChargeRoulette/README.md

 - `examples` - Example input and output files.

 #### Inputs:

+1. First, source GROMACS using `source /usr/local/gromacs/bin/GMXRC` or the equivalent command for your system.
-1. Given an input pdb file, such as `examples/input/2GRN.pdb`, the file must first be submitted to the DEPTH server found [here](http://cospi.iiserpune.ac.in/depth).
+2. Given an input pdb file, such as `examples/input/2GRN.pdb`, the file must first be submitted to the DEPTH server found [here](http://cospi.iiserpune.ac.in/depth).
-2. A zip file containing outputs can be downloaded from the server once the job has been completed.
+3. A zip file containing outputs can be downloaded from the server once the job has been completed.
 The output file with the suffix `-residue_depth.pdb` should be used for ChargeRoulette.
 An example output file is supplied at `examples/input/2GRN.pdb-residue_depth.pdb`.
 Residue depths (Å) replace the b-factor column in this file.
 The depth is used to select surface residues that can be charge-carrying.

-3. The command for running charge roulette is:
+4. The command for running charge roulette is:

 ```
 bash run_charge_roulette.sh input.pdb n_charges n_samples output_directory